Panasonic is a Japanese group based in Osaka, Japan. It dates back to 1918 and was called Matsushita at the very beginning.

 Aquarea T-CAP Monobloc Generation H (monobloc) - 9kW

 Aquarea T-CAP Monobloc Generation H (monobloc) - 12kW

 Aquarea T-CAP Monobloc Generation H (monobloc) - 16kW

 All these prices are only for the supply of the material.
 This does not take into account all the accessories and small additional equipment necessary for the installation of such a heat pump.

-These rather cheap heat pumps are not the easiest to find.
-In French-speaking Switzerland, some suppliers offer them.
-Your installer will probably be able to order it from them and get you a good price.
+These rather inexpensive heat pumps are not the easiest to find.
+In French-speaking Switzerland, a few suppliers offer them.
+Your installer will probably be able to order it from them and get you behind a good price.
 In France, it's an easy-to-find model, available from wholesalers and other suppliers of heating equipment.

-A wholesale supplier such as TCA, for example, has Panasonic products at https://www.optimaheat.ch/fr/optimaheat/pompes-a-chaleur/air-eau/aquarea/, or the company Energie-Libre at energielibre.ch.
+A wholesale supplier such as TCA, for example, stocks Panasonic products at https://www.optimaheat.ch/fr/optimaheat/pompes-a-chaleur/air-eau/aquarea/, or Energie-Libre at energielibre.ch.
 In France, you'll find them at Espace Aubade, Mano Mano, Cedeo, le comptoir des Energies...

 The regulation is super modern, as it is the case on the majority of the PAC now.
 We expected no less from Panasonic which is still a world leader in this field!